The Dresden Files short fiction: "Christmas Eve"

 On Christmas Eve, Harry Dresden is struggling to assemble a bicycle as a gift for his daughter Maggie, and his dog Mouse tries to help him.
 He receives three visitors, all bearing various gifts.
 First is Queen Mab, who gives him a ring for Maggie; it will grant her some influence over the forces of Winter for one day and play "Let It Go" from the Disney film Frozen.
 Next is Molly, with news that the medical and funeral expenses for all the victims of the previous summer's battle against Ethniu have been paid in full.
 Finally, Donar Vadderung (in his mantle of Kringle, the real Santa Claus) brings Harry a coffee mug he had given his father for Christmas, evoking warm holiday memories of his childhood.
 Maggie wakes up just in time to see Vadderung disappear up the chimney and fly off into the night with his sleigh and team of reindeer.

-Set after Battle Ground, Christmas Eve was published on author's website in blog post New Short Story: Christmas Eve at December 25, 2018.
+Set six months after Battle Ground, "Christmas Eve" was published on December 20, 2018, as a blog post on Butcher's website New Short Story: Christmas Eve.
 The publication was supposed to be available on December 24, but due to the large number of readers the site was crashed.
 To solve that problem the story was moved to Google Docs.

-One year later, Christmas Eve was republished in an illustrated edition on the author's blog in post Christmas Eve 2019, with illustrations by Adam Mathison-Sward and art direction by Priscilla Spencer.
+One year later, "Christmas Eve" was republished as an illustrated edition in a blog post on Butcher's site Christmas Eve 2019, with illustrations by Adam Mathison-Sward and art direction by Priscilla Spencer.
 The story was made available on Google Drive.

 This story was republished in Battle Ground.